ellenkampguus/plutus/README.md

 - [X] Fixed typos/formatting

-- [ ] Update database
+- [ ] Update database (made a fork of the original project to work on this)

 - [ ] Pickle loader

 - [ ] Try to fix Memory Error

-<a href="https://github.com/Isaacdelly/Plutus/issues">Create an issue</a> so I can add more stuff to improve
+<a href="https://github.com/Isaacdelly/Plutus/issues">Create an issue</a> so original owner/creator can add more stuff to improve.